Adlyn-Akuoma/Adlyn-Akuoma/README.md

 - 👀 Get in Touch

 I am always eager to collaborate on interesting data analytics projects or discuss data-related topics.
-Feel free to reach out to me via email at chinenye.adlyn@gmail.com or connect with me on LinkedIn.
+Feel free to reach out to me via email at chinenye.adlyn@gmail.com or connect with me on LinkedIn: www.linkedin.com/in/adlyn-akuoma-748746b3

 Thank you for visiting my GitHub repository.
 I hope you find my projects insightful and inspiring. - 💞️